-Stanford in the Overberg has long been one of my favourite little Cape villages for its heritage buildings, good restaurants and laid-back village markets.
-On a recent visit we found our new favourite place to stay in the countryside nearby.
+Stanford in the Overberg has long been one of my favourite Cape villages for its heritage buildings, good restaurants and laid-back village markets.
+On a recent visit we found a super place to stay in the countryside.
 Here’s why to visit Stanford Valley Guest Farm in Stanford, South Africa.

 Stanford is a peaceful little country village so it should be no surprise that the most attractive aspect of Stanford Valley Guest House is its serene country atmosphere.
 This tranquillity and the views of the Akkedisberg mountains were two of the highlights for me, and I couldn’t help thinking what a perfect location it would be for a meditative retreat or a small wedding.